atsuyaide/taskick/README.md

 You can now launch an application that converts PNG images to PDF.

-When a PNG image is saved in the input folder, a converted PDF file is output in the output folder.
+When a PNG image is saved in the `input` folder, a converted PDF file is `output` in the output folder.
 Files in the input folder are automatically deleted at startup or every minute.

 ![png2gif](https://github.com/atsuyaide/taskick/raw/main/png_to_pdf.gif)

 This application consist of `welcome.yaml` and `main.yaml`, and Taskick manages the execution of these tasks.
+For more information, please see the [project page](https://github.com/atsuyaide/taskick-example).